MSU-PRL/PRL-website/README.md

   <li><strong>homepage-brands-2018.html:</strong> This content is used on the <a href="https://prl.natsci.msu.edu/">PRL homepage</a> in the section following the hero image. </li>
     <ul>
       <li>Any changes should be made in this file and not in Mura.</li>
-      <li>To update the content in Mura, paste the code in the 'Homepage Three Brands Section' component, which can be located in the Mura back end.</li>
+      <li>To update the content in Mura, paste the code from this file in the 'Homepage Three Brands Section' component, which can be located in the Mura back end.</li>
   </ul>
   <li><strong>PRL-card-markup.html:</strong> This is the markup for all the PRL card styles.
 It is also found on the PRL <a href="https://prl.natsci.msu.edu/about/internal-resources/brand-style-guide/">Brand Style Guide page</a>.
   </li>